Weedshaker/PeerWebSite/README.md

 This application has been only tested in Chrome.
 Don't expect miracles, it's a pure hobby, side project and due to bleeding edge sometimes buggy.

 ### Road map
-1. Connection Stats

-2. Load/Save including WebTorrents
+1. Load/Save including WebTorrents

-3. Search Engine (by km/miles-radius, topic, etc., to opt in your peerwebsite.)
+2. Search Engine (by km/miles-radius, topic, etc., to opt in your peerwebsite.)

 ### Big Thanks to
 Muaz Khan, Feross and all others who contributed to the dependencies!